-Computers installed in computer exercise rooms, etc. are available for 24 hours for lectures and exercises, students' reports and assignments as well as self-learning.
+Computers installed in computer exercise rooms, etc. are available for lectures and exercises, students' reports and assignments as well as self-learning.
 In principle, students are given free access to these computers whenever relevant rooms are not in use for classes.
+Some computer exercise rooms and other facilities are available 24/7.